Diegolusberg/android-guidelines/project_and_code_guidelines.md

 Therefore, try to keep your views hierarchy as flat as possible: learn how to use RelativeLayout, how to optimize your layouts and to use the <merge> tag.

-Another recomendation is to NOT USE `RelativeLayout` as an wrapper to add some padding or backgroud or anything.
+Another recomendation is to __NOT USE__ `RelativeLayout` as an wrapper to add some padding or backgroud or anything.
 He is very complex just to wrap a view.
 Use `FrameLayout` instead.

+#### 1.3.1.4 Use designtime attributes

+Rather than hard coding android:text, consider using [Designtime](http://tools.android.com/tips/layout-designtime-attributes) attributes available for Android Studio.
+There are some limitations, but major attributes can be used.
+It's very helpfull for prototyping and layout.

-#### 1.3.1.4 Menu files
+#### 1.3.1.5 Menu files

 Similar to layout files, menu files should match the name of the component.
 For example, if we are defining a menu file that is going to be use in the `UserActivity`, then the name of the file should be `activity_user.xml`

 A good practise is to not include the word `menu` as part of the name because these files are already located in directory called menu.

-#### 1.3.1.5 Values files
+#### 1.3.1.6 Values files

 Resource files in the values folder should be __plural__, e.g. `strings.xml`, `styles.xml`, `colors.xml`, `dimens.xml`, `attrs.xml`